Learn

 All dogs require some exercise requirements based on their energy level.
 Irish Wolfhounds are no different and, despite their size, are not as active as other dog breeds.
 This dog is not exactly a couch potato and will require 40 to 60 minutes of exercise daily.

 You might take it on a long walk or split up its exercise needs through different activities.
-Training is also another form of exercise that also doubles as mental stimulation.
+Training is another form of exercise that doubles as mental stimulation.
 You can have your Irish Wolfhound partake in the following activities.

 • Dog Walking